 - Finally, they must obtain a Sponsor Certificate, attesting to their fulfilling the stated requirements, from the parish in which they are a registered member.

 Before asking someone to take on the role of a sponsor, please be sure they fulfill the requirements of the Church.
 This will save the person from embarrassment and the family from being disappointed.
 The Priest has a responsibility before God and in justice to be sure these requirements are fulfilled!
 Click here to read a column by Bishop Tobin about the important role Godparent’s play in the formation of young people.
+Click here for a very informative article on Godparents according to Canon Law.

 Please contact the Parish Office at 884.4968 to inquire about this Sacrament through Our Lady of Mercy Parish which is held on the second Sunday of each month.